 The Authority has established an encumbrance system to track its outstanding commitments on construction projects.
-Outstanding commitments on construction contracts were \$4,122,204 at June 30, 2010.
+Outstanding commitments on construction contracts were \$3,746,353 at June 30, 2011.
 These commitments were for capital improvement projects for the Kinston Regional Jetport and other construction projects.
-As of October 2010, the Authority had not entered into additional construction contracts.
+As of December 2011, the Authority has entered into additional construction commitments of \$490,396.
 There are also long-range environmental commitments based on the 404 permit.